-Children belong in schools and homes, not prison camps.
-But today, an estimated 1,600 child migrants are being held at Homestead Detention Center, about 30 miles south of Miami, Florida.
-It is the largest detention site for unaccompanied minors in the U.S. And that number will continue to grow.
+Children belong in schools and homes, not in prison camps.
+But today, at least 2,000 child migrants are being held at Homestead detention center, about 30 miles south of Miami, Florida.
+It’s the largest detention site for migrant children in the U.S. – and it continues to grow.

 Now is the time to stand with migrants from Central America and other parts of the world who are seeking safety and peace.
-Please join the American Friends Service Committee, community members, immigrant advocates, and many others in calling on the Office of Refugee Resettlement to shut down Homestead Detention Center.
+Please join AFSC, community members, immigrant advocates, and many others in demanding the shutdown of Homestead Detention Center – and urging Congress to do everything in their power to end child detention.

 Here’s what you need to know about Homestead and the impacts of child detention:

-The detention center is adjacent to the Homestead Air Reserve Base and is surrounded by tall covered fences.
-Children sleep in military-like dorms and rooms that can hold 70 to 250 kids.
+Children sleep in military-like dorms and rooms that can hold up to 250 kids.
 They’re not allowed to leave the compound.
-And they’re overseen by guards and tracked as they move from room to room.
+And they’re closely monitored by guards and are subjected to a strict no-hugging policy, even among siblings.

 Homestead circumvents federal law that protect children in custody.